pvenkatakrishnan/fastPath/README.md

 #### TODOs:

 * Metrics: Performance numbers against other json path parsers in use.
-* Optimization: Remove arr.prototype.<utils> usage and replace with simple loop iterations
+* Optimization: Replace array utility functions with simple loop iterations